 The bottom line

-Personal loans can be a great tool that can help you improve your credit score, consolidate credit card debt or pay off medical expenses.
+Personal loans can be a great tool that can help you improve your credit score, consolidate credit card debt or pay off major expenses.
 However, it’s important to be aware of how applying for a loan can affect your credit score.
 While you may experience a short-term dip when you submit your application, you could potentially improve your credit score over the long run by making timely payments and using your loan funds to pay down existing debt.

 Featured image by fizkes of Shutterstock.